skalenetwork/mirage-manager/docs/utils/Pool.md

 ### setWeight

+Updates the weight of a node in the pool

 ```solidity
 function setWeight(struct PoolLibrary.Pool pool, NodeId node, uint256 weight) internal
 ```

-**dev:** _Updates the weight of a node in the pool Only updates weight if the node is in the present node's pool, otherwise irrelevant_
+**dev:** _Only updates weight if the node is in the present node's pool, otherwise irrelevant_

 #### Parameters